Italian Immigration Laws and International Apprentices

 The Italian government considered all European laws before offering this opportunity to employ non-EU citizens for apprenticeship positions.
 Hiring non-EU workers under apprenticeship contracts offers several benefits to Italian employers:

 However, employers must be fully compliant with training obligations, employment laws, and immigration procedures.
-Employers must be strict about complying with the law, as the benefits of gaining a labor force may make them forget the country’s laws.
+Employers must be strict about complying with the law, as the benefits of expanding the labor force may lead them to forget the country’s laws.

 Benefits for International Apprentices